AnjoSs/Gryphon-Wolfgang-Translator/README.md

 1. Get your Input data by downloading it from your Gryphon-Model Repository
     - Model a case model in the Gryphon Model Repository
-    - Download the model and save it named as "inputcasemodel.json" into the file directory you cloned the project to in `/code`
+    - Download the model and save it
 2. Run the code by executing `main.js`
+    - the translator will translate an example case model
+    - add the path to your execution command of your model to execute your own model
 3. Open the created `outputcpn.pnml` with the **WOLFGANG** petri net editor